Rabbit Heart (Raise It Up) Lyrics

-The looking glass so shiny and new
+The looking glass, so shiny and new

-How quickly the glamor fades
+How quickly the glamour fades

-I start spinning slipping out of time
+I start spinning, slipping out of time

 Was that the wrong pill to take?
 (Raise it up)

-You made a deal and now it seems you have to offer up
+You made a deal, and now it seems you have to offer up

 But will it ever be enough?
 (Raise it up, raise it up)

-It's not enough (raise it up, raise it up)
+It's not enough (Raise it up, raise it up)

-Here I am a rabbit hearted girl
+Here I am, a rabbit hearted girl

 Frozen in the headlights